Gloucester City A.F.C.: Horton Road era

-In 1964 the club moved grounds again, from Longlevens to the massive Horton Road Stadium, closer to the centre of Gloucester, which could possibly hold over 30,000 people if full.
+In 1964, the club moved grounds again, from Longlevens to the massive Horton Road Stadium, closer to the centre of Gloucester, which could possibly hold over 30,000 people if full.
 Although Gloucester City were promoted to the Southern Football League Premier Division in the 1968–69 season, it was generally a barren spell.

-In the 1981–82 season a sixth-place finish was enough to clinch a place in the reformed Premier Division.
+In the 1981–82 season, a sixth-place finish was enough to clinch a place in the reformed Premier Division.
 They were also runners-up in the League Cup, going down 1–2 to Wealdstone, who included future England captain Stuart Pearce in their ranks.

 Despite Kim Casey scoring 40 goals, the club were relegated to the Midland Division in 1984–85, after three seasons in the Premier Division.

 Meadow Park and a famous FA Cup run

-In 1986 the club moved once more, this time to Meadow Park.
-The Horton Road ground became a housing estate which now boasts the names of City legends: (Stan) Myers Road, (Dicky) Etheridge Place and (Ron) Coltman Close amongst others.
+In 1986, the club moved once more, this time to Meadow Park.
+The Horton Road ground became a housing estate which now boasts the names of City legends: (Stan) Myers Road, (Dicky) Etheridge Place, and (Ron) Coltman Close amongst others.

-Former Aston Villa and Wales player Brian Godfrey was appointed manager in 1988 and thus heralded an era of success.
+Former Aston Villa and Wales player Brian Godfrey was appointed manager in 1988.

 Players such as Lance Morrison, Steve Talboys, Wayne Noble, Chris Townsend and Brian Hughes took the club to the Southern League Midland Division title in 1989, clinching the crown at home against Grantham Town.
 The League trophy was presented to the club at King's Lynn's The Walks Stadium on the last day of a tough campaign.

 The next big achievement of the Godfrey years was the famous FA Cup run in 1989–90 which has still not been matched.
-Mangotsfield United (4–0), Barry Town (2–2,2–0), Folkestone (1–0) and Dorchester Town (1–0) all came and went before City suffered heartbreak in the replay against Cardiff City after being 2–0 up at Ninian Park with just five minutes to go.
+Mangotsfield United (4–0), Barry Town (2–2,2–0), Folkestone (1–0), and Dorchester Town (1–0) all came and went before City suffered heartbreak in the replay against Cardiff City after being 2–0 up at Ninian Park with just five minutes to go.
 The club were beaten 1–0 in the replay at Meadow Park, missing out on an encounter with First Division side Queens Park Rangers.

-In the winter of 1990, Gloucester saw its worst snow in a century and when the thaw came the River Severn overwhelmed all local flood plains.
+In the winter of 1990, Gloucester saw a major snowstorm and when the thaw came the River Severn overwhelmed all local flood plains.
 The knock-on effect of the flood saw incredible scenes at Meadow Park as the pitch was submerged under 4 ft of water, and the whole ground was out of commission for over a month.
 The first game back at Meadow Park, however, saw City defeat Gosport Borough 9–0.